patrickemonts/personal-webpage/content/post/ssh/index.md

   ProxyJump <username>@styx.lorentz.leidenuniv.nl
 ```

-A quick note: You need to substitute \lstinline{<username>} with the your username on the cluster (not your local username on the computer that you are using; the two might coincide).
+A quick note: You need to substitute `<username>` with the your username on the cluster (not your local username on the computer that you are using; the two might coincide).

 Now, we can just type `ssh styx` and the `ssh` command will automatically use the correct username and URL to connect to.
 However, this still does not solve the problem of typing the password multiple times.